 These ‘floating cities’ holding thousands of lives should be held to a high standard of safety to protect the lives of both crew members and passengers.

 If you have been injured on a cruise due to negligence or intentional conduct, please call me anytime for free, friendly advice.
 I work with experienced Maritime lawyers in every port city.
 We will ensure that every step is take to aid your recovery for medical expenses, lost wages and pain and suffering.
-My telephone number is 916-921-6400 in Sacramento or 800-404-5400 elsewhere in California.
+My telephone number is 916-921-6400 in Sacramento in California.
 Or you can contact me here.

 I encourage people to learn more about my firm by reading of the experiences other have had with my office on Yelp, AVVO or Google.